 If you’re interested in trying CBD, you might consider a CBD spray.
-But do these products really work as well as an oil?
-Read on to find out, and learn how to find a quality spray.
+But do these spray products really work as well as CBD oils?
+Read on to find out and learn how to find a quality spray.

 Like CBD oils, CBD sprays that are used sublingually, or beneath the tongue, also have a higher bioavailability than CBD products that are ingested.
 That means the amount of CBD your body absorbs is greater with a sublingual product than one you eat.

-A CBD spray designed for oral use is pretty similar to a CBD oil in terms of effects.
+A CBD spray designed for sublingual or nasal use is pretty similar to a CBD oil in terms of effects.

-Plus, a spray is a quick, convenient application method.
-You can spray the product directly beneath your tongue or onto the inside of the cheek for the most rapid effects.
+Plus, both oral and nasal sprays are quick, convenient application methods.
+If you’re using an oral spray, keep in mind that you’ll need to spray the product directly beneath your tongue or onto the inside of the cheek for the most rapid effects.

 That may be easier than trying to hold a CBD oil beneath your tongue for the recommended amount of time.

 CBD sprays can also be a versatile product.
 They’re often combined with other ingredients for specific benefits, like melatonin for sleep or botanicals to calm the skin.

 However, keep in mind that not much is known about how CBD interacts with supplements or vitamins.
 It may be best to opt for CBD-only products.